beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN-SD/README.md

 The principle usage for all modes is similar.
 After selecting the mode and setting the correct parameters and credentials, the device will send uplink packets in the selected send interval.

 #### ⚠️ IMPORTANT ⚠️
-When using Field Tester Mode, the device requires to have a valid location fix from it's builtin GNSS module.
+When using FieldTester Mode, the device requires to have a valid location fix from it's builtin GNSS module.
 Otherwise it will not send any uplink packets.

 ## LoRa P2P